Tofandel/ssh-server-action/README.md

     public_key_url: https://github.com/${{ github.actor }}.keys # Optional, url to retrieve the public key
 ```

+You must provide at least one of public_key_url, public_key or user_password or you will not be able to login because empty password login is disabled

 ## License

 This project is released under the [MIT License](LICENSE).